landonbuskirk/cmse492_project/README.md

 The images under the directory data/processed/ are compressed and ready for model training, however, code that performed this preprocessing can be seen in src/data_loader.py.
 The src/ directory also includes train.py, which includes the functions necessary to define and compile the CNN architectures, as well as run cross-validation for a keras classification model.

 CV scores calculated from the train_CV function in train.py are stored in results/cv_scores.csv.
-Models checkpoint are saved at results/models/.
+Models checkpoint are saved at results/models/, though any previously trained model files are excluded from the repo to save on storage space.

 Reports and all images used for reports can be found in the reports/ directory.